 Sam Calhoun has been with Arts Northwest since 2010.
 She comes from San Diego, California and was a pastry chef with a background in dietetics.
-After moving to the North Olympic Peninsula in 2002, she involved herself broadly in the community as the owner/manager of a general contracting business, rental manager for the Port Angeles Yacht Club, and as the volunteer coordinator and board member for the Juan de Fuca Festival of the Arts.
+After moving to the North Olympic Peninsula in 2002, she involved herself broadly in the community as the owner/manager of a general contracting business, and as the volunteer coordinator and board member for the Juan de Fuca Festival of the Arts.
 She is an award-winning sculptor and is recognized by all in her community as being an avid supporter of the local arts scene.

 The Arts Northwest Board of Directors are Arts Northwest members.
 They represent the best and brightest from the field of presenting and touring.

 Jill is the Executive Director of the Washington Center for the Performing Arts in Olympia, WA.
 She has worked for over a dozen years for arts organizations, including: The Idaho Falls Arts Council, John Michael Kohler Arts Center, and Ririe-Woodbury Dance Company.
 She received a Masters in Arts Administration from Boston University and has a BA in Music (vocal performance) from the University of Utah.
 “I am honored to be on the board of Arts Northwest.
 ANW is a valuable resource for organizations of all sizes to be educated, network, and plan for successful seasons.
 I have made significant professional contacts through ANW and lifelong friendships.”